 Generate a new password

 - Under the Account Management section, click the “Generate Password” button.
 WordPress will automate a secure password.
-Copy this password.
+Make sure that you copy this password.

-- Send an email to the guest author with a link to the WordPress sign in page.
-Send them their username and password from step 1.
+- Send an email to the guest author with a link to the WordPress sign in page and make sure to also include their username and password.

 Select Guest Author Name in Blog Post